TABurrows/taburrows.github.io/_docs/google-cloud/networks-CDN.md

 - CACHE_ALL_STATIC: automatically caches static content that doesn't have the no-store, private or no-cache directive
 - FORCE_CACHE_ALL: unconditionally caches response, overriding any cache directives set by the origin

+URL Map decides which Backend to send the content to.

+Used with a HTTP(s) LB and Monitoring and Logging ( indicating a Cache Hit or Cache Miss )

+Ingress traffic is free for all regions

+Egress charges only apply to data that leaves Compute Engine or Cloud Storage ( reduced rate for allowListed CDN provider )

+CDN Interconnect lets select 3rd party CDN Providers establish Direct Interconnect links at Edge Locations in the Google Network.
+- reduces Cloud CDN Cache Population costs
+- consider using this for High-Volume CDN egress traffic and/or large file delivery